kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 > **NOTE**: This example came from the Github actions used at the time of this
 > writing.
 It can change over time.

-In the example above, it uses `kwctl` to publish the container image and find the reference to it.
+In the example above, we demonstrate using `kwctl` to publish the container image and find the reference to it.
 This is not mandatory.
 You can call `cosign` with the image reference generated else where.